qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 * Vector layer output: QgsProcessingParameterVectorDestination /
   alg.VECTOR_LAYER_DEST.

-So even if the ``run()`` method does not load the layers it produces, the two output layers (buffer and raster buffer) will be loaded, since they are saved to the destinations entered by the user (or to temporary destinations if the user does not specify a destination).
+So even if the ``processing.run()`` method does not add the layers it creates into the user's current project, the two output layers (buffer and raster buffer) will be loaded, since they are saved to the destinations entered by the user (or to temporary destinations if the user does not specify a destination).

-Do not use the ``load()`` method in your script algorithms.
+Do not use the ``processing.load()`` method in your script algorithms.
 If a layer is created as output of an algorithm, it should be declared as such.
 Otherwise, you will not be able to properly use the algorithm in the modeler, since what is declared will not match what the algorithm really creates.

-Hidden outputs (numbers and strings) do not have a value.
-Instead, it is you who has to assign a value to them.
-To do so, just set the value of a variable with the name you used to declare that output.
-For instance, if you have used this declaration,
+You can return strings, numbers and more by specifying them in the result dictionary (as demonstrated for "NUMBEROFFEATURES"), but they should always be explicitly defined as outputs from your algorithm.

-You can return strings, numbers and more by specifying them in the result dictionary (as demonstrated for "NUMBEROFFEATURES").
+We encourage algorithms to output as many useful values as possible, since these can be valuable for use in later algorithms when your algorithm is used as part of a model.

 Communicating with the user